bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ### Develop

 1. You will now use Twine to create a fictional, yet ***plausible*** narrative that describes how this imagined future you have described came to be.
-For example, shape-shifting lizard people are not plausible, but technology being developed that allows a person to change their appearance at will could be.
+For example, shape-shifting lizard people are not plausible, but technology developed to enable a person to change their appearance at will is plausible.
 Develop and include the following in your story.
   -  Characters
   -  Conflict
   -  Resolution